Prince George, Duke of Cambridge: Policies

 The Duke of Cambridge served as commander-in-chief for 39 years.
-Early in his term he encouraged the army to trial various breech-loading carbines for the cavalry, one of which—the Westley-Richards—proved so effective that it was decided to investigate the possibility of producing a version for the infantry.
+Early in his term he encouraged the army to trial various breech-loading carbines for the cavalry, one of which—the Westley Richards—proved so effective that it was decided to investigate the possibility of producing a version for the infantry.
 In 1861, 100 were issued to five infantry battalions; in 1863 an order of 2,000 was placed for further trials.
 The Duke was also involved in the formation of the Staff College and of the Royal Military School of Music, and became governor of the Royal Military Academy, Woolwich: he further sought to improve the efficiency of the army by advocating a scheme of annual military manoeuvres.
 In 1860 he introduced a new system to restrict corporal punishment: soldiers became eligible for flogging only in cases of aggravated mutinous conduct during wartime, unless they committed an offence serious enough to degrade to the second class and make them once again subject to corporal punishment.
 A year's good behaviour would return them to the first class, meaning that only a hard core of incorrigible offenders tended to be flogged.

 Opposition to reforms

 Under the Duke's command, the British Army became a moribund and stagnant institution.
-There were no new ideas.
 He allegedly rebuked one of his more intelligent subordinates with the words: "Brains?
 I don't believe in brains!
 You haven't any, I know, Sir!"
 He was equally forthright on his reluctance to adopt change: "There is a time for everything, and the time for change is when you can no longer help it."

-In the wake of the Prussian victories in the 1870–71 Franco-Prussian War, the Liberal Party government of Prime Minister William Gladstone and Secretary of State for War Edward Cardwell called for the Army to undergo major reforms.
+In the wake of the Prussian victories in the 1870–71 Franco-Prussian War, the Liberal Party government of Prime Minister William Ewart Gladstone and Secretary of State for War Edward Cardwell called for the Army to undergo major reforms.
 Cardwell succeeded in pushing through a number of reforms, including one that made the commander-in-chief nominally report to the secretary of state for war.

 The Duke opposed most of the reforms because they struck at the heart of his view of the Army.
 According to Theo Aronson, he "stoutly resisted almost every attempt at reform or modernization."
 He feared that the newly created force of reservists would be of little use in a colonial conflict, and that expeditionary forces would have to strip the most experienced men from the home-based battalions in order to fill the gaps in their ranks.
 His fears seemed to be confirmed in 1873, when Wolseley raided battalions for the expedition against the Ashanti.
 In 1881, when the historic numbers of regiments were abolished and facing colours standardised for English, Welsh, Scottish, and Irish regiments, the Duke protested that regimental spirit would be degraded; the majority of facing colours were restored by the time of World War I, although the numbers of regiments were not.